mshcruz/GeneticKnapsack/README.md

 GeneticKnapsack
 ===============

-Project to solve the knapsack problem using Genetic Algorithms.
+Project to solve the Unbounded Knapsack Problem using Genetic Algorithms.